google/pepper.js/README.md

 * Java
 * Optional: [Clang](http://llvm.org/releases/download.html)

-Run <repo root>/emscripten/emcc to let Emscripten set itself up.
-You may need to manually edit ~/.emscripten (after you've run emcc once) to point it to the correct paths.
-For example, you may want Emscripten to use a hermetic version of Clang instead of the one installed on the system.
-For a specific example, Emscripten doesn't appear to be entirely happy with Xcode's command line tools, so downloading prebuilt binaries from LLVM's website may save some difficulty, even if you're already set up with Xcode.
+On Ubuntu, you can run the following commands to install the dependencies:

+    sudo apt-get install nodejs
+    sudo apt-get install python27

+Note, however, that Precise does not have a new enough version of node.js so you will need to build it from source.
+If you get the following error while running Emscripten, your version of node.js is too old:

+    TypeError: Object #<Object> has no method 'appendFileSync'

 Emscripten expects a "python2" binary to exist.
 If it does not exist on your system, such as on OSX, you can create a symlink.
 `sudo ln -s /usr/bin/python /usr/bin/python2`

-If you get the following error, your version of node.js is too old:

-    TypeError: Object #<Object> has no method 'appendFileSync'

 ### Building the Examples ###
     cd examples
-    make V=1 TOOLCHAIN=emscripten CONFIG=Debug
+    make TOOLCHAIN=emscripten CONFIG=Debug
-    make V=1 TOOLCHAIN=emscripten CONFIG=Release
+    make TOOLCHAIN=emscripten CONFIG=Release
-    make V=1 TOOLCHAIN=newlib CONFIG=Debug
+    make TOOLCHAIN=newlib CONFIG=Debug
-    make V=1 TOOLCHAIN=newlib CONFIG=Release
+    make TOOLCHAIN=newlib CONFIG=Release
-    make V=1 TOOLCHAIN=pnacl CONFIG=Debug
+    make TOOLCHAIN=pnacl CONFIG=Debug
-    make V=1 TOOLCHAIN=pnacl CONFIG=Release
+    make TOOLCHAIN=pnacl CONFIG=Release

+When you run emscripten for the first time, it will build a few dependencies in the background and the compilation may appear to hang.
+Emscripten will also create a create a configuration file named `~/.emscripten`.
+You may need to edit this file if it fails to guess the correct paths, or you want to use a version other than the one it guessed.

 There is a known issue where Emscripten will print the following warning when using the PNaCl toolchain:

     Warning: using an unexpected LLVM triple: armv7-none-linux-gnueabi, !== ,le32-unknown-nacl (are you using emcc for everything and not clang?)

 It can be ignored and will be fixed in future releases.

+### Clang ###
+It should be noted that the build system is configured make Emscripten use the PNaCl toolchain instead of a standard version of Clang.
+(PNaCl is essentially a modified version of Clang.)
+This is done for two reasons.
+First, it eliminates an install-time dependency.
+Second, there is no standard binary distribution of Clang on Windows, but there is a Windows version of the PNaCl toolchain.
+There appear to be a few issues with using the PNaCl toolchain, such as exception support, but they are being worked on.
+If you want to use another version of Clang when compiling the examples, simply set the `LLVM` environment variable to point to it before invoking `make`.
+Similarly, if you want to use the PNaCl toolchain when using Emscripten in other situations, either set the `LLVM` environment variable or edit `~/emscripten`.

+If you want to use a version of Clang other than PNaCl, note that Emscripten doesn't appear to be entirely happy with Xcode's command line tools.
+Downloading prebuilt binaries from LLVM's website or building them from source are the best options.

 ### Running the Examples ###
     cd .. (out of the examples directory)